Rental of State Properties

 Tender of State properties for interim use

-One of the ways State properties let out to private individuals or organisations is through an open Tender.
+State Properties are let out to organisations through an open tender.
 This ensures that the process is fair and transparent.

 State properties available for rent can be viewed at State Property Information Online (SPIO) website.

 When a State property is put up for tender, the property will be placed in the category “Available Now” and the invitation to tender announced and published in SPIO.